ENCYCLOPEDIC ENTRY

 Water Tables and Aquifers

-The water table is a line beneath the surface of the Earth.
+The water table is a line beneath the surface of Earth.

 Grades